1. Start in “Old Hangtown”

 2. Head up to Ice House Rd.

-Head left on Ice House Road, which winds up and through the Crystal Basin past Ice House and Union Valley Reservoirs.
+From Highway 50, go left on Ice House Road, which winds up and through the Crystal Basin past Ice House and Union Valley Reservoirs.
 Follow Ice House Road about 20 miles to Wentworth Springs Road.

 3. Enter Desolation Wilderness

-It’s here that you can take a worthwhile detour by continuing five miles to Loon Lake, which is the northwestern edge of Desolation Wilderness, lots of granite at an elevation of 6300 feet.
+It’s here that you can take a worthwhile detour by continuing five miles to Loon Lake, which is the northwestern edge of Desolation Wilderness, with lots of granite at an elevation of 6300 feet.

 4. Hell Hole Reservoir